Integration Using Global Variables

-MMDAgent-EX has an internal storage area for global variables, and you can assign, change, and reference values using .fst scripts, .mdf configuration files, or messages.
+MMDAgent-EX has an internal storage area for global variables. .fst scripts, .mdf configuration files, or messages can assign, modify, and read those values.

 Global variables are a collection of key-value pairs.
-Below, we will explain how to assign and reference values.
+Below we explain how to assign and reference values.

-All pairs written in the following form are assigned and held in the global variable as key-value values at startup.
+All pairs written in the following form are assigned to and retained as key-value entries in the global variables at startup.

 KeyName=String

-You can retrieve the setting value later, and you can also define arbitrary key-value values unrelated to the settings in the .mdf.
+You can retrieve these settings later, and you can also define arbitrary key-value entries in the .mdf that are unrelated to built-in settings.

-The value is evaluated not at the time of .fst load, but at the time the line is executed.
+In .fst files you can reference a global variable anywhere using ${%KeyName}.
+The value is evaluated not at .fst load time but at the moment that line is executed.

 0 LOOP: